-11 This benefits everyone we educate, not just the disadvantaged no cap on numbers unusual for a grammar school even now).
+This benefits everyone we educate, not just the disadvantaged

-An invitation in 2017 to meet then-prime minister, Teresa May as part of a small reception for schools doing "exceptional work in the field of social mobility" was also followed by media interest from The Guardian and local and national BBC TV and radio.
+An invitation in 2017 to meet then-prime minister,Teresa May as part of a small reception for schools doing "exceptional work in the field of social mobility" was also followed by media interest from The Guardian and local and national BBC TV and radio.
 We were clearly doing something right.